-Pilgrimages, usually a religious undertaking, are a common feature of many faiths and they may be both to special places or shrines within a person's home country or involve trips abroad.
+Pilgrimages, usually a religious undertaking, are a common feature of many faiths and they may be both to places or shrines within a person's home country or involve trips abroad.

 The most well-known annual pilgrimage is when Muslims visit Mecca or Medina in Saudi Arabia.
 Many from the UK combine this with a visit to relatives and friends in the Indian sub-continent.